cakephp/docs/en/tutorials-and-examples/cms/database.rst

         }
     }

-We've attached the :doc:`/orm/behaviors/timestamp` behavior which will automatically populate the ``created`` and ``modified`` columns of our table.
+We've attached the :doc:`/orm/behaviors/timestamp` behavior, which will automatically populate the ``created`` and ``modified`` columns of our table.
 By naming our Table object ``ArticlesTable``, CakePHP can use naming conventions to know that our model uses the ``articles`` table.
 CakePHP also uses